dennisdeh/OECDapi/README.md

 This package is a convenient wrapper around the publicly available [OECD Data Explorer APIs](https://data-explorer.oecd.org/), which adds resilience and extra consistency checks, while also making it easier to work with (see the important information below).

-The main class is the (`OECD` class)[https://github.com/dennisdeh/OECDapi/blob/a95493e401316df0269a736b35e5869495051f3b/modules/oecd.py], which has two distinct modes of operating:
+The main class is the [`OECD` class](modules/oecd.py), which has two distinct modes of operating:
  - Legacy mode: It can be run in 'legacy' mode, which involves sending URL requests to the OECD Data Explorer APIs.
 A rudimentary approach to retrials is implemented.
  - Celery mode: Alternatively it can be run in 'celery' mode, where a [Celery backend](https://docs.celeryq.dev/en/stable/getting-started/introduction.html) ensures proper task queuing, exceptions handling and asynchronous operation using [redis](https://redis.io/).

-The necessary containers are all defined in the docker-compose file, which also includes an SQL database container where results can be stored, and the interaction with SQL servers is conveniently build into the (`OECD` class)[https://github.com/dennisdeh/OECDapi/blob/a95493e401316df0269a736b35e5869495051f3b/modules/oecd.py].
+The necessary containers are all defined in the docker-compose file, which also includes an SQL database container where results can be stored, and the interaction with SQL servers is conveniently build into the [`OECD` class](modules/oecd.py).

 ## Installation
 Clone the repository and follow the usage instructions below to integrate it into your workflow.

 ## Usage Instructions
+Two main files are created to demonstrate the two distinct operating modes of the `OECD` class, i.e. [main_OECD_celery_async.py] and [main_OECD_legacy_celery-wait.py].

-The newest data available for a given statistical series from the publicly available OECD API can be queried using the method `oecd_query()`.
+Basically the newest data available for a given statistical series from the publicly available OECD API can be queried using the method `oecd_query()`.

 Some commonly used data series are predefined for convenience with their own methods: